The World & Vietnam newspaper highlights some noteworthy world news this morning, September 12th.

 Asia

-French President Emmanuel Macron and host country Prime Minister Sheikh Hasina on September 11.
+| French President Emmanuel Macron and host Prime Minister Sheikh Hasina on September 11.
 (Source: AFP) |

-“The relationship between China and Venezuela is a exemplary one.
-I believe that the relationship between the governments and peoples of the two countries is one of mutual trust, true brotherhood and cooperation for common development.”
-(President Maduro’s speech during his visit to China from September 8-14) |
+| “The relationship between China and Venezuela is a model relationship.
+I believe that the relationship between the governments and peoples of the two countries is one of mutual trust, true brotherhood, and cooperation for common development goals.”
+(President Maduro speaking during his visit to China from September 8-14) |

 Europe

-Ukrainian Foreign Minister Dmytro Kuleba (right) and his German counterpart Annalena Baerbock during their fourth visit to Kiev since the conflict broke out in February last year.
+| Ukrainian Foreign Minister Dmytro Kuleba (right) and his German counterpart Annalena Baerbock during her fourth visit to Kyiv since the conflict broke out last February.
 (Source: Reuters) |

 America

 AXIOS.
-The United States and Bahrain plan to sign a strategic economic and security agreement this week, including a commitment to consult and provide assistance if Bahrain faces a potential security threat.
+The United States and Bahrain plan to sign a strategic economic and security agreement this week, including a commitment to consult with and provide assistance if Bahrain faces a potential security threat.

 Africa